9 Ways To Vet The Best Real Estate CPA

 I often tell my teenagers that “you don’t know what you don’t know.”
 The same statement rings true regarding real estate investing.

-If you’re a real estate investor or plan on becoming one in the future, then finding a knowledgeable real estate CPA is more than just “Googling” one nearest you.
+Most real estate investors know that finding a knowledgeable real estate CPA is more than just “Googling” one nearest you.

 As with any other important financial decision, choosing one to work with is a process as there are many factors to consider.